mfatihrabbani/restful-api-contact/README.md

 ﻿# restful-api-contacts

- In this repository i make a REST API with node js and database mysql
+ In this repository i make a REST API with Node JS and database mysql

  And library i used:
  - Prisma ORM for quering to database